AlexanderWright/pail/README.md

 ## Introduction

 **Laravel Pail** is a package that allows you to easily delve into your Laravel application's log files directly from the command line.
-Unlike other log tailing packages, **Pail** is designed to work with **any log driver**, including [Sentry](https://sentry.io) or [Flare](https://flareapp.io).
+Unlike other log tailing packages, **Pail** is designed to work with any log driver, including [Sentry](https://sentry.io) or [Flare](https://flareapp.io).

-In addition, Pail focuses on the developer experience: it provides a sleek CLI interface, with a user-friendly design, and a set of useful filters to help you find what you're looking for.
+In addition, **Pail** focuses on the developer experience: it provides a sleek CLI interface, with a user-friendly design, and a set of useful filters to help you find what you're looking for.

 ## Installation

 > **Requires [PHP 8.2+](https://php.net/releases/)**
+> **Requires Laravel ^10.24

 To get started, install Pail into your project using the Composer package manager: